 Run a picture quiz, themed to suit your event and audience, printing 9-12 famous faces, cartoon characters or film locations onto A4 paper.
-Ask people to pay £1 to enter, writing down their name and answers.
-Collect the sheets in after the interval - the winner can receive a prize (preferably donated) or a percentage of takings.
-Alternatively use anagrams - search the internet for examples to make your life easier!
-Don't make the quiz too easy!
+Ask people to pay £1 to enter, and ask them to write their name and the answers.
+Collect the sheets after the interval – the winner can receive a prize (preferably donated) or a percentage of takings.
+Alternatively use anagrams – search the internet for examples to make your life easier!
+Don’t make the quiz too easy!

 6. Lucky cards

-'We do lucky cards - we sell cards at half time for £1 each.
-People can buy as many as they like, then everyone stands up and someone has a duplicate set of cards and starts calling them out, last person standing wins half of money made from sale of cards.
-If we sell more than one pack then you might have joint winner so prize money gets split.'
+‘We run a game called lucky cards.
+We sell playing cards at half-time for £1 each.
+People can buy as many as they like, then everyone stands up and someone with a duplicate set of cards and starts calling out the card names.
+The last person standing wins half the money made from selling the cards.
+If we sell more than one pack, there might be joint winners and then we’d split the prize money.’
 Jane Love

 - What interval games do you play that yield a great profit?
-Drop the PTA+ team an email at firstname.lastname@example.org.
+Email the PTA+ team at firstname.lastname@example.org